 Apple Vision Pro is considered the most ambitious product Apple has ever created.
-Apple Visio Pro, built on the foundation of macOS, iOS, and iPadOS, is Apple’s first spatial operating system and is run by visionOS:
+Apple Visio Pro, built on the foundation of macOS, iOS, and iPadOS, is Apple’s First Spatial Computer and is run by visionOS:

 visionOS features a brand-new three-dimensional interface that makes digital content look and feel present in a user’s physical world.
 By responding dynamically to natural light and casting shadows, it helps the user understand scale and distance.
 To enable user navigation and interaction with spatial content, Apple Vision Pro introduces an entirely new input system controlled by a person’s eyes, hands, and voice.
 Users can browse through apps by simply looking at them, tapping their fingers to select, flicking their wrist to scroll, or using voice to dictate.

-Apple Visio Pro’s dual display, integrated in the headset, actually is the size of two postage stamps.
+Apple Vision Pro’s dual display, integrated in the headset, actually is the size of two postage stamps.
 Although the size of the display output is adjustable:

 Featuring a breakthrough ultra-high-resolution display system built on top of an Apple silicon chip, Vision Pro uses micro-OLED technology to pack 23 million pixels into two displays, each the size of a postage stamp, with wide color and high dynamic range.

 visionOS incorporates an interface without the boundaries of a display and results in infinite screen real estate, access to their favorite apps, and all-new ways to multitask.
 Watch movies and TV shows, or three-dimensional movies with two ultra-high-resolution displays that produce a personal movie theater with a screen that feels 100 feet wide.
 The immersive experience is enhanced with an advanced Spatial Audio system creating the ultimate feeling of surround sound.